hanowell/uwsoc533a/docs/index.md

 ### Canvas {.unnumbered}

-The course has a Canvas site for assignments (posting, collecting. grading, returning, answer keys) and discussion *among students*.
+The course has a Canvas site for assignments (posting, collecting, grading, returning, answer keys) and discussion *among students*.
 Instructor will only use the discussion board to post answers to frequently-asked questions.

 :::{.rmdnote}
 **Canvas site**